irinebthayil/countdown-timer/README.md

   - [Built With](#built-with)

 ## Overview
-A simple react app that displays the time left for a date 14 days ahead.
+A simple react app that displays the time left for a date 14 days ahead..

 ### The initial challenge